rrthomas/nancy/README.md

   trailing newline removed.
 This can be used to expand the output of a program run with `$run`.
-+ *`$path`* Expands to the file currently being expanded, relative to the input tree.
++ *`$path`* Expands to the file currently being expanded, relative to the input.
 This is always a template file, unless the current input path is a single file.
 + *`$outputpath`* Returns the output-tree relative path for the file currently being expanded.